viamrobotics/docs/docs/program/extend/SDK-as-server.md

 ## Why use the SDK to create a custom server component implementation?

-While the main Viam RDK is written in Golang, you can create custom components using the Viam SDKs (like Python) and connect them to a robot as a remote component.
+While the main Viam RDK is written in Go, you can create custom components using the Viam SDKs (like Python) and connect them to a robot as a remote component.
 This allows you to extend the functionality of a robot, or even create an entire robot exclusively.
 Once you have created and registered your server component with the `viam-server`, you will be able to control and monitor your from the Viam SDK and from the [Viam app](https://app.viam.com/).